MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P6-Gameplay-Scene/content.md

 - Build a simple game scene
 - Construct a simple catapult
-- Dynamically adding new penguins to the scene
+- Dynamically add new penguins to the scene
-- Applying impulse in a specific direction to launch the penguin
+- Apply impulse in a specific direction to launch the penguin

 In the next chapter you will design your first game level.